Comparison with Other Tools¶

 }

-In production, only django-query-doctor and django-auto-prefetch are suitable. django-auto-prefetch provides automatic mitigation; django-query-doctor provides visibility and detection.
-They can coexist: auto-prefetch handles ForeignKey N+1 automatically while django-query-doctor catches everything else.
+In production, only django-query-doctor and django-auto-prefetch are suitable (nplusone's own docs say it should not be deployed to production). django-auto-prefetch provides automatic mitigation; django-query-doctor provides visibility and detection.
+They can coexist: auto-prefetch handles ForeignKey/OneToOne N+1 automatically while django-query-doctor catches everything else (M2M, duplicates, missing indexes, etc.).

 Migration Guide¶